hobyfrezk/IOT/README.md

 3. how:

-    - The system can automatically control the inside led brightness according to natural light it sensed, no human interference needed.
+    - The system can automatically control the inner led brightness according to natural light it sensed, no human interference needed.
 But if the user want, of course, he/she can control the light by him/herself.
     - The system also provide auto switch-on/off based on the user attendance.